EUEIP/napDCAT-AP/docs/index.md

 More information about EU EIP can be found [here](https://eip.its-platform.eu).

-More information about the backgroudn and relevance of Metadata in NAPs can be found [here](https://eip.its-platform.eu/highlights/harmonised-metadata-national-access-points).
+More information about the background and relevance of Metadata in NAPs can be found [here](https://eip.its-platform.eu/highlights/harmonised-metadata-national-access-points).

 ### Specification